veeto

 • Exempts DACA recipients from the foreign national restrictions on political contributions.

-• Imposes misdemeanor penalties with fines equal to the amount of prohibited contributions.
+• Imposes fines equal to the contributed amount for violations of these restrictions.

 Summary

 Assembly Members Pacheco and Alanis propose expanding California's restrictions on foreign influence in state and local elections by prohibiting foreign nationals from making political contributions or expenditures.
-The legislation amends the Political Reform Act of 1974, which currently bars only foreign governments and principals from such activities.
+The legislation amends the Political Reform Act of 1974 to bar foreign nationals - defined as individuals who are neither U.S. citizens nor lawful permanent residents - from financially supporting or opposing candidates and ballot measures.

 Key Dates